cpjobling/eg-247-textbook/_build/labs/lab01/index.md

 (2 marks)

-## What to Turn In
+## What to Hand In

 1. For the lab exercises, you should attach your completed version of the Live Script file `elem_signals.mlx`.
 1. For the Miniproject the Simulink model of the piecewise linear signal `signal.slx`.

-You should attach the files you wish to claim for to the Lab 1 submission page in OneNote, complete the claim form and turn-in your assignment through Teams.
+You should attach the files you wish to claim for to the Lab 1 submission page in OneNote, complete the claim form and hand-in your assignment through Teams.

 ## Claim